A cohomological approach to Ruelle-Pollicott resonances and speed of mixing of Anosov diffeomorphisms: Anisotropic Banach spaces of currents

 \section{Anisotropic Banach spaces of currents}

 This section is devoted to the construction of a family of anisotropic Banach spaces which make the pushforward operator $f_*$ quasi-compact, as proved in Section \ref{sec_quasi-compactnes}.
-We recall that, by definition, a quasi-compact operator can be written as a sum $f_*=C+R,$ where $C$ is a compact operator and $R$ is another linear operator of small spectral radius.
+We recall that, by definition, $f_*$ is quasi-compact if the essential spectral radius\footnote{Recall that there are different definition of essential spectrum.
+Here we adopt the following Browder's definition \cite{browder}.
+The essential spectrum of $f_*$ is the subset $\sigma_\ess(f_*)$ of points $\lambda$ in the spectrum $\sigma(f_*)$ such that at least one of the following holds: 1) $\text{Range}(\lambda-f_*)$ is not closed; 2)$\cup_{r\geq 1}\ker(\lambda-f_*)^r$ is infinite dimensional; 3) $\lambda$ is a limit point of $\sigma(f_*)\setminus\{\lambda\}$.} $\rho_{ess}(f_*)$ is strictly smaller than the spectral radius $\rho(f_*)$.
+Consequently, we can write $f_*=C+R,$ where $C$ is a compact linear operator of finite rank and $R$ is another linear operator such that $\rho(R)<\rho(C)$.
 The adjective \textit{anisotropic} means that the elements belonging to our spaces have different behaviors along stable and unstable manifolds.
 In particular, our objects behave as smooth differential forms in the unstable direction, while they behave as distributional differential forms, actually currents, in the stable direction (see Definition \ref{def_norm} and Lemma \ref{lemma_correnti}).
 The spaces we define in this section recall the ones introduced in \cite{gouezel-liverani, giulietti-liverani-pollicott}(see also \cite{bahsoun-liverani,butterley-kiamari-liverani,butterley-liverani,giulietti-liverani,gouezel-liverani08}).
 In particular, Section \ref{section_leaves} is focused on the construction of a suitable set of stable leaves and it refers to \cite[Section 3]{gouezel-liverani}.
 Then, Section \ref{Section_Norms_and_Banach_spaces} is a simplified version of \cite[Section 3.2]{giulietti-liverani-pollicott}, since we work with Anosov diffeomorphisms, while the cited paper treats Anosov flows.
 For a recent survey of these constructions we also refer the reader to \cite{demers-kiamari-liverani}.